25prabhu10/notes/docs/Concepts/AWS/AWS_Monitoring_Troubleshooting_Audit.md

 - **`arn:aws:iam::aws:policy/AWSXrayWriteOnlyAccess`**
 - GetServiceGraph: main graph
 - BatchGetTraces: Retrieves a list of traces specified by ID.
-Each trace is a collection of segment documents that originates from a single request.
+Each trace is a collection of segment documents that originates from a single request
 - GetTraceSummaries: Retrieves IDs and annotations for traces available for a specified time frame using an optional filter.
-To get the full traces, pass the trace IDs to BatchGetTraces.
+To get the full traces, pass the trace IDs to BatchGetTraces
-- GetTraceGraph: Retrieves a service graph for one or more specific trace IDs.
+- GetTraceGraph: Retrieves a service graph for one or more specific trace IDs

 ```json
 {